 One of the most disturbing aspects concerning injuries caused by the Zimmer Durom Cup in America is that Zimmer made a bad situation worse.
 They failed to properly train surgeons using the company’s medical device.
 Before the Durom cup was brought to market in the U.S. in 2006, Dr. Roberts — one of the device’s developers — warned Zimmer that surgeons would have to be trained.
 The device required a different technique than American surgeons were used to.
 Despite this warning, Zimmer never even considered a mandatory surgeon-to- surgeon training program like the one used before the cup was released in Europe.
 According to Dr. Roberts, there was little to no training for U.S. surgeons.
 If there had been training, a lot of the injuries would have been avoidable.

-Contact Waters Kraus & Paul About a Zimmer Cup Lawsuit
+Contact Waters Kraus Paul & Siegel About a Zimmer Cup Lawsuit

-Contact Waters Kraus & Paul by email or call us at 800.226.9880 to learn how we can assist you with a metal-on-metal hip replacement lawsuit.
+Contact Waters Kraus Paul & Siegel by email or call us at 800.226.9880 to learn how we can assist you with a metal-on-metal hip replacement lawsuit.